-In addition to the contractual payment obligations in the tables above, we also have commitments to fund investments.
+In addition to the contractual payment obligations in the tables above, we also have commitments to fund investments and to pledge assets as collateral under the terms of our derivatives agreements.

 Distributions

 We have elected and qualified to be treated for U.S. federal income tax purposes as a RIC under subchapter M of the Code.
 To maintain our RIC status, we must distribute (or be treated as distributing) in each taxable year dividends for tax purposes equal to at least 90 percent of the sum of our: